cepxeo/c2-terraform/README.md

 ```

 Once the build is completed and outputs printed, save the private key to access the server over SSH.
-Note the public IP of the server
+Note the public IP of the server.

 #### Building HTTP/S redirect server on Azure / AWS

 * Ensure you have a domain name registered.
 * Open the DNS Management for your domain and be ready to change the `A Record` to the IP generated during the following build process.
 * For Azure, fill in `azure-redir\terraform.tfvars` with your domain name, Public IP of previously created C2 server and Azure secrets.
-Change AAA in arm_subnet_id to your subscription ID.
+Change `AAA` in arm_subnet_id to your subscription ID.
 * For AWS fill in `aws\terraform.tfvars` with your domain name, Public IP of previously created C2 server and AWS secrets.
 * Execute the build.